jamesdev500/500D-react-starter/README.md

 ## Standards / Patterns / Best Practices

-- <b>KISS</b> - avoid making unecessary functions and functions,
-  each project is custom and must match only Figma components, if there are obvious reusable patterns, add them to our Company starter themes.
+- <b>KISS</b> - avoid making unecessary functions taken from other projects, each project is custom and must match only it's Figma components with pixel accuracy as much as possible, if there are obvious reusable based components (not including styles), add them here to our company boilerplate /kitchen-sink page.
 - <b>DRY</b> - but keep it simple
-  - All reusable compoents at an atom, element, block (before section) level are are demoed in /kitchen-sink
+  - All reusable compoents at an atom, element, block (before section) level are are demoed in this template /kitchen-sink
-  - store resuable intefaces and customHooks are stored in /types and /utils respectively
+  - Resuable intefaces and customHooks are stored in /types and /utils respectively
 - For each new React project, get aquanted with components in the /kitchen sink always add more or add variants to existing ones as needed.
 - <b>Separation of concerns</b>:
   - keep stylsheets / styled-components purely declarative of styles